 One of the best places to admire them is the Boumort Wildlife Reserve.
 It’s one of the most remote locations in Catalonia.
 You always need to go with an expert guide who holds a permit to enter the location and knows the best spots to see and hear the deer.

-Dance all night at La Mercè (22nd to 25th Sep)
+Dance all night at La Mercè (20th to 24th Sep)

-Catalonia’s biggest street festival, La Mercè, takes place in Barcelona from the 22nd to the 25th of Sep.
+Catalonia’s biggest street festival, La Mercè, takes place in Barcelona from the 20th to the 24th of Sep.
 And it attracts more than 2 million visitors!

 What can you expect?

-Excellent street theatreconcerts, art installations, and light shows popping up around the city.
+Excellent street theatre, concerts, art installations, and light shows popping up around the city.
 Also, there’s no shortage of artisan food and wine-tasting events, crafts fairs, music workshops, fire runs, and historic parades (with giants and dragons, of course!).

 One of the festivity highlights is the Piromusical, an impressive firework display with music.
-It happens on the 25th of Sep at 10 pm in Avinguda de la Reina Maria Cristina.
+It happens on the 24th of Sep at 10 pm in Avinguda de la Reina Maria Cristina.

 You can check the program here if you’re in Barcelona on those dates.
 We’re sure you’ll find something for your taste.